 academic, health protection and service components of Public Health practice.

-The Public Health training programme is a five year programme which includes an academic year undertaking the MSc in Global Health Sciences at the University of Oxford, Nuffield Department of Population Health.
+The Public Health training programme is a five year programme which includes an academic year undertaking the MSc in Global Health Sciences and Epidemiology at the University of Oxford, Nuffield Department of Population Health.

 Why come to the Oxford School of Public Health?